Isoperimetric Inequalities on Slabs with applications to Cubes and Gaussian Slabs: Three dimensional cube

 To obtain the other cases of Theorem \ref{thm:Q3-main} as well as Theorem \ref{thm:T3-ODE}, we will employ an ODE argument for the isoperimetric profile $\I = \I(\T^3(\beta)) = \I(\Q^3(\beta))$.
 Such an argument was already used by Hauswirth--P\'erez--Romon--Ros in \cite{HPRR-PeriodicIsoperimetricProblem} to study the doubly periodic isoperimetric problem on $\T^2(\beta) \times \R$.
 Theorem \ref{thm:T3-ODE} is in essence already implicitly contained in \cite{HPRR-PeriodicIsoperimetricProblem}, building upon the work of Ritor\'e--Ros \cite{RitoreRos-RP3} on $3$-dimensional manifolds, but we provide a proof for completeness.

-It was shown in \cite{RitoreRos-RP3} (see \cite[Theorems 5 and 7]{HPRR-PeriodicIsoperimetricProblem}) that if $E$ is an isoperimetric minimizer in an orientable, flat $3$-manifold $M^3$, bounded by a closed surface $\Sigma = \overline{\partial^* E}$, then either $\Sigma$ is the disjoint union of two parallel totally geodesic (flat) $2$-tori, or else $\Sigma$ is a connected oriented surface of genus $g = g(\Sigma)$ so that: \begin{itemize} \item If $g=0$ then necessarily $\Sigma$ is a round sphere. \item If $g=1$ then necessarily $\Sigma$ is a flat torus, obtained as the quotient of either a plane or a circular cylinder. \end{itemize} In fact, it is known \cite{Ritore-Genus4} that necessarily $g \leq 4$, and that the case $g=4$ can only occur if $\Sigma$ is a minimal surface.
+It was shown in \cite{RitoreRos-RP3} (see \cite[Theorems 5 and 7]{HPRR-PeriodicIsoperimetricProblem}) that if $E$ is an isoperimetric minimizer in an orientable, flat $3$-manifold $M^3$, bounded by a closed surface $\Sigma = \overline{\partial^* E}$, then either $\Sigma$ is the disjoint union of two parallel totally geodesic (flat) $2$-tori, or else $\Sigma$ is a connected oriented surface of genus $g = g(\Sigma)$ so that: \begin{itemize} \item If $g=0$ then necessarily $\Sigma$ is a round sphere. \item If $g=1$ then necessarily $\Sigma$ is a flat torus, obtained as the quotient of either a plane or a circular cylinder. \end{itemize} In fact, it was shown in \cite{Ritore-Genus4} that $g \leq 4$ (and that the case $g=4$ can only occur if $\Sigma$ is a minimal surface), and this was subsequently improved in \cite{Ros-StableGenus3} to $g \leq 3$.
+For a self-contained presentation with the most recent state-of-the-art information on $\Sigma$, we refer to Sections 6.3 and 6.5, and in particular, Subsection 6.5.2, in the excellent monograph by Ritor\'e \cite{Ritore-IsoperimetricBook} (see Theorem 6.49, as well as the more general Theorems 6.17 and 6.33).

-Applying this to the compact $M^3 = \T^3(\beta)$, note that when the minimizing surface $\Sigma$ is a flat connected torus, then necessarily its lift to $\R^3$ would be a cylinder around the lift of a shorted closed geodesic in $\T^3(\beta)$.
+Applying this to the compact $M^3 = \T^3(\beta)$, note that when the minimizing surface $\Sigma$ is a flat connected torus, then necessarily its lift to $\R^3$ would be a cylinder around the lift of a shortest closed geodesic in $\T^3(\beta)$.
 Indeed, its lift cannot be a plane (which bounds an entire half-plane), while a cylinder (of radius $r$) around a non-shortest closed geodesic (of length $\ell$) would have strictly greater surface area $A = 2 \pi r \ell$ than its counterpart around a shortest closed geodesic enclosing the same volume $V = \pi \ell r^2$.
 We summarize these results as follows:

 \begin{proposition}[Ritor\'e--Ros] Let $\Sigma = \overline{\partial^* E}$ denote the boundary of a minimizer $E$ in $T^3(\beta)$ of (weighted) volume $\bar v \in (0,1)$.
 If $g(\Sigma) \leq 1$ then necessarily $\Sigma$ is a round sphere, a round cylinder around a shortest closed geodesic or the disjoint union of two parallel totally geodesic tori $\T^2(\beta)$, and hence $\I(\bar v) = \I_m(\bar v)$.
 In particular, if $\I(\bar v) < \I_m(\bar v)$ then necessarily $g(\Sigma) \geq 2$. \end{proposition}